Our diversity pledges

 Empowering and supporting our staff to be positive role models for EDI is essential to reach our collective ambition.

-• We will support our staff with ongoing EDI training and activities to foster an inclusive culture.
+• We support our staff with ongoing EDI training and activities to foster an inclusive culture.

 Pledge 3: Our work